Cutting the Tie Between Primary Care and the Fee-For-Service Model

 Exploring a Movement

 The Alliance is exploring comprehensive primary care to learn more about its potential impact on self-funded employers.
-Our goal is to identify ways to deliver high-value primary care, which improves health care while reducing costs.
+Our goal is to identify ways to deliver advanced primary care, which improves health care while reducing costs.

 Dr. Michael L. Tuggy recently explained key differences between fee-for-service primary care and comprehensive primary care for Alliance staff.
 Tuggy is a family practice physician who is vice chair of the board for Family Medicine for America’s Health, which is working to improve the health care system and demonstrate the value of “true primary care.”